College of Media Visiting Committee

 Robert J. Byers is a native of Amity, Pa., and a 1991 graduate of West Virginia University’s Perley Isaac Reed School of Journalism, now the Reed College of Media.
 Byers began as a reporter with the Charleston Gazette in Charleston, W.Va., two days after his graduation.
-In the 20 years to follow, he advanced from reporter to assistant city editor, Sunday editor, city editor and, most recently, executive editor, a position he has held since August 2011.
-As executive editor he oversees all news gathering functions for West Virginia’s largest newspaper.
+In the 23 years to follow, he advanced from reporter to assistant city editor, Sunday editor, city editor and, most recently, executive editor, a position he has held since August 2011.
+As executive editor, he oversees all newsgathering functions for West Virginia’s largest newspaper.
 More recently, Byers helped oversee the combination of Charleston’s two longstanding newspapers – the Gazette and the Daily Mail.
 Today, he is the co-editor of the combined Charleston Gazette-Mail.

 PETER CHERUKURIColgate University, BA, 1997